GerardWassink/linux_goodies/README.md

 #### Classes
 Networks have ranges of IP addresses, resulting in network sizes.
 An IP (version 4) address consists of four tuples or octets.
 Each tuple has 8 bits, so a TCP-IP adress has 32 bits.
+A tuple or octet can span from 0 to 255.
+In this setup, 0 and 255 are reserved values.

 Following are the ranges of Class A, B, and C Internet addresses, each with an example address: